 “Dharmachakra Mudra” Buddha Statue Meaning

-Dharmachakra mudra symbolizes the spinning of the “Wheel of Dharma” which is a metaphor for the Buddhist teachings.
+Dharmachakra mudra symbolizes the spinning of the “Wheel of Dharma” which is a metaphor for the inception of the Dharma teachings in our time.
 Therefore, the spinning wheel symbolizes that the Buddha has shared the Dharma with sentient life.
 As a result, the Buddha displays the mudra at chest level because the Buddhist teachings come straight from the Buddha’s heart.

 The Dharmachakra mudra is displayed with both hands.
 1) First, the right hand is at chest level and the palm facing outward with the index finger touching the thumb.
 2) Next, the left hand is turned inward and the index finger and thumb of the left hand join to touch the circle.